EMsoft-org/EMsoft/manuals/Fedora26_install_notes.md

 ## IDL routines<a id="sec-1-10" name="sec-1-10"></a>

-There are a number of useful IDL routines, however, lots of TLC seems to be needed to get them to run.

 ### Install IDL<a id="sec-1-10-1" name="sec-1-10-1"></a>

 Firstly you will need an IDL licence (and installation) so that you can install and compile the IDL routines.
 How you will do this will depend on your local arrangements.